-1) IF IT IS A CHILD AND AN UNKNOWN CAUSE OF DEATH, BY LAW, THE TISSUES ARE TO BE PRESERVED FOREVER!
+1) IF IT IS A CHILD, AND AN UNKNOWN CAUSE OF DEATH THE TISSUES ARE TO BE PRESERVED FOREVER!

 2) IF THERE IS AN OPEN DEATH INVESTIGATION, TISSUES ARE EVIDENCE AND TO BE PRESERVED!

 3) BY LAW, AS JAKE’S MOTHER AND SOLE REPRESENTATIVE ON HIS ESTATE.
 THE TISSUES ARE “PROPERTY” RIGHTFULLY MINE TO HAVE AND BE INDEPENDENTLY TESTED.

 DURING THE NEARLY 5 MONTHS IT TOOK TO COMPLETE A “UNKNOWN CAUSE” DEATH CERTIFICATE, I HAD DAILY CONTACT WITH THE CORNER!

 WERE ANY OF THE TESTS EVEN RUN ON MY SON’S TISSUES?
 I HAVE GREAT DOUBTS ANY OF THE TESTS WERE RUN ON MY SON’S TISSUES.
 AGAIN I ASK?
 WHERE ARE MY SON’S TISSUES?
 WHO’S TISSUES WERE USED IN HIS PLACE?!